Green Valley High School (Nevada): History

 In 2010, President of the United States Barack Obama held a Town Hall Meeting at Green Valley High School.

 In 2014, former principal Jeff Horn moved to Assistant Chief Student Achievement Officer over GVHS and Kent Roberts became the new principal.

 In 2019, the hit alternative band Imagine Dragons released the music video for their song "Bad Liar", which was filmed at the school.

-Green Valley is also one of only three International Baccalaureate schools in Nevada, the others being Valley High School located in Las Vegas, and Earl Wooster High School in Reno, Nevada.
+Green Valley is also one of only fourInternational Baccalaureate schools in Nevada, the others being Valley High School located in Las Vegas, Earl Wooster High School in Reno, Nevada, and Basic Academy of International Studies in Henderson, Nevada.

 Extracurricular activities

 The school's mascot is the Gator and the school's colors are green, blue, and silver.